A combination therapy containing paritaprevir, ritonavir, ombitasvir, dasabuvir and

 any heart problems in the last 6 months.

-Do not take Viekira Pak-RBV if you have severe liver disease or decompensated liver
+Do not take Viekira Pak-RBV if you have moderate to severe liver disease or decompensated

 Do not take Viekira Pak-RBV if you have red blood cell disorders such as thalassaemia

 Do not take it after the expiry date printed on the pack or if the packaging is damaged